blockchainaddict/nftchef/documentation/readme/inclusions-and-exclusions.md

 Note: the layer order matters here.
 The key (name on the left) should be a file withing a layer that comes first in the `layersOrder` configuration, then, files that are required (in the array), should be files in layers _afterward_.

 ### Force combination with special items

-In the situation where you would to have a trait that ONLY appears in forced combinations, and never picked randomly.
+If you would like to have a trait that ONLY appears in forced combinations, and is never picked randomly:

 Set the folder/image weight to `#0` in your layers folder, then configure the forced combinations as usual.